 Educators are obligated to create an environment that protects students under their care.
 When students suffer sexual abuse on campus, the school system must be held accountable for their role in such tragedies.

-The child sexual abuse attorneys at Eisenberg and Baum have successfully represented victims sexually abused at school by other students.
+The child sexual abuse attorneys at Eisenberg & Baum, LLP, have successfully represented victims sexually abused at school by other students.

 Children with disabilities are particularly vulnerable to sexual assault from other kids.